jepebe/pixelengine/README.md

 ![Screenshot of palette.py](https://github.com/jepebe/pixelengine/blob/master/images/palette.png?raw=true)

 2. Animated Sprites - Shows some of the possibilities of rendering sprite sheets.
 All of the visible sprites in the screenshot are animated by  sub indexing the sprite sheet in a 8x8 grid.
+Left click and drag to move one of the sprites (the largest running character) around.

 ![Screenshot of animated_sprites.py](https://github.com/jepebe/pixelengine/blob/master/images/animated_sprites.png?raw=true)

 3. Text Rendering - This example shows animated rendering of text.
 The green field of hexadecimal numbers scrolls by as fast as it can.
+Press __space__ to stop the animation.
+Use the __up__ and __down__ arrow keys, __page up__ and __page down__ or __home__ and __end__ to navigate in the scrolling text.
+Mouse scrolling is also supported.

 ![Screenshot of text_rendering.py](https://github.com/jepebe/pixelengine/blob/master/images/text_rendering.png?raw=true)